Table of Content :

 Io has been around for a while, and has already captured hearts of many.
 With the unique ability to fine-tune her healing to extremely precise amounts, she is becoming a very popular pick that can rock with any team composition.

-She is super versatile and a well-rounded character, bringing a little bit of everything to the table.
-She really is a jack of all trades, but master of none, and should be played as a very reactive champion.
+She is a versatile and a well-rounded character, bringing a little bit of everything to the table.
 Unlike most other supports, Io can command a very strong presence in fights, but her greatest weakness lies in being extremely team dependent.

 Io's talents are : Life Link, Goddess' Blessing and Sacrifice.

 Sacrifice : If you die while Luna is active, she is sacrificed, you take her place and heal.
-Heavily overlooked talent that isn't all that bad (who doesn't like a second chance) - the reason it's very rarely used is because the first two talents bring more value during the fights, even if you rock a more aggressive play-style.
+Heavily overlooked talent that isn't all that bad (who doesn't like a second chance) - the reason it's very rarely used is because the first two talents bring more direct value during the fights, even if you rock a more aggressive play-style.
+If you really wanna rock this, make sure to place Luna in a safe spot, and be ready to run if she goes down.
+You're all about being alive with this talent, otherwise, why'd you rock it?
+Another thing to keep in mind is that when Sacrifice triggers, you DO get your Luna off-cooldown, so you can redeploy her to fight that Maeve that's been camping your Luna for a full minute now.

-Luna is a very nice companion that, while very often used as "What you leave on point so your team can push enemies back", it's use is only limited by player's creativity.
+Luna is a nice companion that, while very often used as "What you leave on point so your team can push and zone enemies back", it's use is only limited by player's creativity.
 You can place Luna on a suspicious flank as a warning to whoever might be coming.
-Early game especially, Luna really is another character with persistent auto-attack and whooping hit points bar, making a game 6v5 up-front.
+Early game especially, Luna really is another character with persistent auto-attack and a whooping hp bar, making a game 6v5 up-front.
 Remember that you can see your Luna's hit points near your character portrait, and don't ever leave her to die or sit idle forgotten half-way through a push.

-Always keep Luna around you, as you can land stuns on overextended enemies.
-The stun will go through many obstacles (It stuns enemies out of shields if you hit them directly (Nando, Khan), Luna can pass through most deployables (Ying's Illusions, Inara's Wall), ignores cripple ((Tyra's Fire, Imani's Volleyball)).
+Always keep Luna around you, as you can land stuns on overextended enemies or flanks.
+The stun will go through many obstacles (It stuns enemies out of shields (Nando, Khan), Luna can pass through most deployables (Ying's Illusions, Inara's Wall), and it ignores cripples and roots ((Tyra's Fire, Imani's Volleyball)).
 It really is a nice stun that allows you to either set-up for an ultimate, run away, get a few shots or save an ally.
 Oh the choices!

-Last but not least, her leap.
+Last but not least, we have her leap.
 It's your best ally and your worst nightmare.
 If you happen to decide to play a lot of Io, you will start to hate tight maps like Brightmarsh - what a nice little jump OOF, you've hit that aqueduct.
 You going nowhere yo.
-Or remember that time when you've yeeted yourself off the map?
+Or remember that time when you've yeeted yourself off the map on Frog Isle?
 Or that one when you've almost got a triple kill but your jump got stopped on an environmental rock, size of Barik?
 Learn to never panic-press the jump.
 It's cooldown is too long to be used as a lucky bail-me-out card, and it's not reliable nor it grants any invulnerability.
-Learn to look around and bellow you you, choose an angle, jump first and then leap for maximum distance and momentum.
+Learn to look around you, and THEN jump.
+First say hop, right?

 -Best team compositions / Worst counterpicks:

 Io works best in team compositions where she has advantage of free middle ground.
-If her damage and flank parts of team are able to maintain line of sight on her at most times, she can be present in all fights at once, very effectively, all the while capturing the point.
+If her team is able to maintain line of sight on her, she can be present in all fights at once very effectively, all the while capturing the point.
 Therefore, Io's positioning should be as central while as safe as possible.

-Io fits in with any team composition, duo-tank or single tank, and she also works wonders with double support comp.
+Io fits in with any team composition, duo-tank or single tank, and she also works wonders with double support comp (Jenos + Io and Grohk + Io work really well together).

-Her best team composition is two off-tanks, herself as support, and two free characters, best if both damage.
+Her best team composition is two off-tanks, herself as support and two free characters, best if both damage to be nearer to her, as Io usually has no problems with flanks as long as she has an ally nearby to pocket.

 Io's other counter is Zhin.
 He can follow you through any distance you cover with leap, and he has two immunity abilities that let him reset or resist Luna's stuns.
 In most 1v1 scenarios, Zhin wins, even if Io player tries to dance around Luna and pump her bow.
 The only times Io wins is if she can spot him before he's too near.